 Computing

-For computing components, quality is always more important than price.
+QNAP TS-h1290FXFor computing components, quality is always more important than price.
 Below is a photo of our QNAP TS-h1290FX NAS containing 60 TB of NVMe disk storage which is connected to its associated UPS.
 We have recently signed up for SpaceX Starlink.
 The main "quality" hardware we use are:

-QNAP TS-h1290FXComputers: home built
+Computers: home built

 Laptops: Lenovo X1 Carbon and T series laptops